coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 of the previous example is written without spaces, i.e., ``"1+2*2"``, it would be lexed as four tokens `'1' '+2' '*' '2''` instead of the previous five.
 This example shows that new keywords should be introduced with a lot of care.
+Use :cmd:`Print Keywords` to see the currently-defined keywords.

 .. cmd:: Reserved Infix @string {? ( {+, @syntax_modifier } ) }